🏋️ The Lifter's Supplement Encyclopedia

 4Beta-AlanineA3.2–6.4 g/day split; 4+ wksPrecursor to carnosine (muscle buffer).
 Delays fatigue in 1–4 min efforts.
 Systematic review of 19 RCTs: improved performance.
 [5]Paresthesia (tingling — harmless).
 No body comp effect.
 Minimal benefit <60s or >10min efforts.
 [5]ISSN (2015): effective for exercise >60s.
 4 weeks loading required.
 Best for hypertrophy/higher-rep work.
 [5]

 6HMB (β-Hydroxy β-Methylbutyrate)B3 g/day (1g × 3)Leucine metabolite; ↓protein breakdown via ubiquitin-proteasome.
-2025 umbrella review (11 meta-analyses): ↑muscle mass (ES 0.21), ↑strength (ES 0.27), ↑FFM (ES 0.22).
+2025 umbrella review (Bideshki et al., 11 MAs): ↑muscle mass ES 0.21, ↑strength ES 0.27, ↑FFM ES 0.22 — small effects, weakest in young trained men.
 [7]Expensive.
 Unpleasant taste.
-Benefit in well-trained, well-fed young athletes small and inconsistent.
-[7]Best evidence: older adults, caloric deficit, or disuse.
+Benefit in young trained well-fed athletes small and inconsistent.
+[7]ISSN 2024 Position Stand (Wilson et al., JISSN 21:2434734): recommends HMB primarily for older / sedentary / sarcopenic / disuse-atrophy populations; safety up to 1 yr.
 For young trained lifters, creatine is far better.
 [7]

 7Betaine (TMG)B2.5 g/dayMethyl donor; involved in homocysteine metabolism and creatine synthesis.
 Some RCTs: ↑power, volume, body composition.
 May ↑GH/IGF-1 acutely.
 [8]GI discomfort.
 Fishy body odor possible.
 Mixed results.
 [8]Two positive RCTs (Cholewa et al.) but not all replicate.
 Inexpensive addition.
 [8]